 Beltug is very active in software licence issues and software asset management, including publishing a Software Licensing Audits Checklist.
 On the international level, we published a Software Publishers Code of Conduct, which we discuss with major software providers and BSA.
 In addition, we organise targeted events to help members with their software asset management.

-The associations V-ICT-OR (Flemish cities and municipalities) and Wallonie CIO Club (ICT decision makers in Wallonia and Brussels) are members of Beltug for their entire association.
-These important agreements give added weight to joint lobbying efforts, while their members can benefit from the rich Beltug content.
+The association Wallonie CIO Club (ICT decision makers in Wallonia and Brussels) is a members of Beltug for their entire association.
+This important agreement gives added weight to joint lobbying efforts, while their members can benefit from the rich Beltug content.

 Beltug Recommendations on Corporate Policy for email, internet, tablets, smartphones, BYOD and more